Povrly: Sights

 In the centre of Povrly is the Church of the Nativity of the Virgin Mary.
 It is a modern church, built in 1936.

 A historical landmark is the Church of the Nativity of Saint John the Baptist in Roztoky.
 It was built in 1875 on the site of an older late Baroque church.
 It is an architecturally atypical church built in the late Neoclassical style using Neo-Gothic and Neo-Romanesque elements.

-On the Blansko hill near Mírkov is the ruin of the Blansko Castle.
+On the hill Blansko near Mírkov is the ruin of the Blansko Castle.
 It was first documented in 1401.
 In the 16th century, it lost its residential function.
 During the Thirty Years' War, it fell into disrepair.
 Today the ruin is freely accessible.